 Will an internal brow lift reduce forehead wrinkles and lines?

 Generally no as forehead wrinkle improvement requires lifting the forehead as well as the eyebrows.
 However, after the brow is lifted, many patients will begin to stop overusing their forehead muscles as they no longer need to elevate their brows to see better and this can soften the appearance of forehead lines.

 What causes the lines (“11’s”) between our eyebrows?

 The corrugator “eyebrow” muscles cause vertical wrinkles to form in the area between the eyebrows.
 Patients do not like these wrinkles as they can make one look concerned, intense, or angry.
 Many frontal area headaches are attributed to overuse of the corrugator muscles.

-These wrinkles can be reduced by weakening the corrugator muscle with either Botox or surgery.
-Botox requires repeat injections but has no recuperation period.
+These wrinkles can be reduced by weakening the corrugator muscle with either Wrinkle Blocker or surgery.
+Wrinkle Blocker requires repeat injections but has no recuperation period.
 Surgery is typically only performed once but requires a period for recuperation.

 The same incision used for an upper eyelid lift (blepharoplasty) is used to remove the corrugator muscles.
 Additional dissection is required, but additional skin scarring is not an issue as the upper eyelid incision had already been made for the upper blepharoplasty.

 Does it take long to heal from corrugator weakening surgery?